-Dublin, the Irish capital and home to the best Craic in Europe, is a popular destination for a late break with Latebreaks.
+Dublin City, is the Irish capital and home to the best Craic in Europe, it is a very popular destination for a late break with Latebreaks.

 Home to a thousand pubs, Dublin is the ideal destination for a fun packed break and those looking for lively evening entertainment should head for the city’s Temple Bar area, including the Harcourt Hotel, with its bar and Dtwo Nightclub offering nightly entertainment, Temple Bar is the home to the largest concentration of pubs, clubs and restaurants.